 - Belgian blue limestone church flagstones: these are old flagstones of variable dimensions, square or rectangular.
 The upper surface is smooth while the lower surface is more irregular.
 They can be quite thick (~15 cm).

 - Bourgogne flagstones: these are large, thick flagstones, very common on the French market, and reclaimed from ancient buildings.
 They are often installed by putting together rectangles of different formats.
-Attention: this product is the subject of imitations made of artificially aged new stone.
+Attention: this product is subject to imitations made of artificially aged new stone.
 Ask for the truly reclaimed origin.

 - Stones for opus incertum (irregular work): blends using fragments of broken flagstones.